jangxx/node-magichome/README.md

 ```

 **startEffectMode**(callback)
 Start the effect mode.
 In this mode, a single connection will be kept open, instead of reconnecting for every command.
-The callback gets called with one parameter, which is the `EffectInterface` (documented below).
+This method resolves to the `EffectInterface` (documented below) once the persistent connection to the controller is established.
 An example can be found in examples/effect_test.js.
 This can be used to replicate the music visualization from the app for example.

 ## EffectInterface